ebyerly/openwrite/notes.md

     * 50209LX - 3pdt rated for 1A
     * ANT33FAR2S25RE - 3PDT 5A 120V
 * [ ] keyboard USB format
     * USB-C with 4 pole output? micro-USB?
+Would prefer usb-c, but want to confirm there's no risk of attempted power delivery beyond what the board can handle (does usb-c charging default low and only exceed usb 2* standard after a handshake...?)

 #### parts links / proto bill of materials